tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

         readme.md
     requirements

-We can edit the above `readme.md` markdown file add the following `### This folder will contain project-wide documentation`.
+Let's edit the above `readme.md` markdown file add the following `### This folder will contain project-wide documentation`.
 We'll leave it at that.

 Now, on the command line go into the `requirements` folder and execute `pip freeze > requirements.txt`.
-A new file will be created there, listing the packages that we have installed so far by running the `mkvirtualenv --python=python3 djangoboilerplate` and `pip install django` commands.
+A new file will be created there, listing the packages that we have installed when we ran `mkvirtualenv --python=python3.5.2 djangoboilerplate` and `pip install django=1.11.1` commands.
 The packages are:

 	appdirs==1.4.3
 	Django==1.11.1